mrpanzerr/bidding-app/README.md

 - User authentication is set up on Firebase but not yet integrated
 - Roadmap features (printable summaries, role-based access, import/export tools) are planned and in progress
 - ESLint is configured and enforced
-- App is manually tested across workflows to ensure reliability; automated tests will be added later
+- App currently relies on a combination of manual testing across workflows to ensure reliability, with plans to focus on automated testing in the future

 ---